Nature Journaling for Ecological Re - STORY - ation

 Hi, I'm Rebecca Rolnick!
 I'll be your mentor and guide on this journey of reconnection and belonging.

 I'm a naturalist, writer, and environmental educator.
 My mission is to conserve biodiversity and connect people to nature.
 I live in upstate New York and hold a B.S. in Conservation Biology with a minor in Environmental Writing and Rhetoric from the SUNY College of Environmental Science and Forestry.
 As a National Geographic Certified Educator, I am passionate about helping students develop a sense of curiosity and wonder, critical thinking skills, and environmental literacy through place-based learning.
 I'm also a judge for the Field Notebook module in the American Birding Association's "Young Birder of the Year" program.

 All sales are final in order to preserve the feeling of a cohesive community in a small-group setting.
-Each class will be limited to 8 people.

 If you have questions, or you're not sure this class is the right fit for you, send me an email at: